jacqueslatour/Shutdown-IPv4/Shutdown-IPv4.md

 Remove IPv4 registry access, EPP access

 ## Execution Date
-	This could be done one or two years before target date
+	This could be performed a period of time before the target date

 ## Expected Impact
 	Domains names are IPv6 only